There are hundreds of customer support tools out there, is it possible to not be overwhelmed?

 - Automation: there are a variety of ways to automate repetitive tasks, mainly answering repetitive questions from customers

-- Surveying: there’s built-in tools to survey customers and get their feedback and satisfaction levels.
+- Surveying: there are built-in tools to survey customers and get their feedback and satisfaction levels.

 Live Chat Tools